Combining Counterfactual Regret Minimization with Information Gain to Solve Extensive Games with Unknown Environments: Experiments

+We ran all algorithms for 20,000 iteration rounds on Kuhn poker, Leduc(4), and Leduc(5), with each iteration involving an interaction with the environment to compute the strategy.
+Exploitability, a commonly used metric in IIEGs, was employed as the evaluation criterion.
+In the case of the least complex Kuhn poker, our method demonstrated a clear advantage over the state-of-the-art algorithm (i.e., PSRLCFR), as shown in Figure \ref{Kuhn_vcfr}.
+The fluctuating curves of PSRLCFR algorithm in Figure \ref{Kuhn_vcfr} can be attributed to the low efficiency of its single-sample sampling, leading to unstable convergence of the environment.
+As exploitability continuously decreased, it indicated the effectiveness of our method, and the strategies obtained within the same number of rounds were closer to NE.

-Figure \ref{fig2_1} presents the VCFR and some baselines' comparison results in Leduc(4).
+Figure \ref{fig2} presents a performance comparison of VCFR and several baselines in Leduc poker with varying scales.
 We can see that our proposed VCFR method performs better than other algorithms in two different experimental settings.
-Specifically, in Leduc(4), VCFR performs the best among all methods, and its exploitability drops to -0.135 at 20,000 rounds.
-Followed by the PSRLCFR method with exploitability of -0.864.
-Random and PSRLCFR using a special interaction strategy are also reducing the exploitability, but the speed and the lower bound of convergence are worse than our method.
-From the comparison result between the Naive CFR and VCFR, it is proved that the average strategy with information gain can not only explore the environment efficiently but also accelerate the convergence.
+Specifically, in the smaller-scale Leduc(4), VCFR achieved an exploitability of -0.135 after 20,000 rounds.
+The algorithm with the second-best performance was PSRLCFR, with an exploitability of -0.864.
+Although both Random and PSRLCFR demonstrated decreasing exploitability, their convergence speed and lower bounds were inferior to our method.
+The comparison between Naive CFR and VCFR highlights that the incorporation of information gain in the average strategy not only accelerates strategy convergence but also effectively explores unknown environments.

 In Leduc(5) with higher space complexity, the results in Figure \ref{fig2_2} demonstrate that our method still maintains excellent performance.
-After 20,000 iterations, the exploitability of VCFR, PSRLCFR, Random, Naive and MCCFR-OS are -1.230, -0.980, -0.632, -0.499 and -0.163, respectively.
-However, the exploitability of VCFR decreases slower than in Leduc(4).
-It may be because the convergence speed of BNN modeling environment will reduce with the increase of the complexity of the environment.
-MCCFR-OS and Random perform poorly in both game environments.
-The reason for this result is probably that their exploration strategies are inefficient.
+After 20,000 iterations, the exploitability of VCFR, PSRLCFR, Random, Naive, and MCCFR-OS are -1.230, -0.980, -0.632, -0.499 and -0.163, respectively.
+However, in Leduc(5), the rate of exploitability reduction for VCFR is slower compared to that in Leduc(4).
+This might be attributed to the decrease in the convergence speed of the BNN modeling environment with the increasing complexity of the environment.
+MCCFR-OS and Random exhibit poor performance in both game environments, likely stemming from the inefficiency of their exploration strategies.

-In addition, to verify the better generalization ability of the proposed method through experiments, we add two additional algorithms: VDCFR and VFSP.
-The algorithm architecture of VDCFR and VFSP is similar to VCFR, nonetheless, CFR is replaced by DCFR or FSP.
+To further validate the superior generalization ability of the proposed method, we introduced two additional algorithms: VDCFR and VFSP.
+The architectures of VDCFR and VFSP closely resemble that of VCFR, with the only difference being the replacement of CFR with DCFR or FSP.